VimeanSam/Portfolio/README.md

-# Portfolio
+# Vimean-Website
-Resume website coded in React.js
+This is my portfolio website that I designed and developed using React.js, React-Bootstrap, and CSS for website's functionalities and responsiveness.
+My skills, projects, and courses are showcased in this website.